 We are interested in the molecular mechanism controlling the growth and migration of brain tumor stem cells.
 We are currently testing the hypothesis that pharmacological activation of cannabinoid receptors, a subclass of G protein-coupled receptor, control the growth and migration of cancer stem cells resulting in astrocytomas grade IV (as known as glioblastomas).

-Larry True (Pathology)
+Larry True, MD (Pathology)

 His group works with the Liu group on the project above as well as transcriptome and proteome mediated functional differences in normal and diseased prostate and bladder.